rmrsk/EBGeometry/docs/_sources/Implementation.rst.txt

    }

 Most of EBGeometry is written as three-dimensional code, but ``Vec2T`` is needed for DCEL functionality when determining if a point projects onto the interior or exterior of a planar polygon, see :ref:`Chap:DCEL`.
-``Vec2T`` has "most" common arithmetic operators like the dot product, length, multiplication operators and so o>n.
+``Vec2T`` has "most" common arithmetic operators like the dot product, length, multiplication operators and so on.

 ``Vec3T`` is a three-dimensional Cartesian vector type with precision ``T``.
 It is templated as